This race of meltwater,

 I’m a poet, writer and experienced educator, based in Shropshire.
 I’ve worked on a variety of residencies in both England and Scotland and provide workshops and readings to schools, festivals and community and national organisations.
 I often work in collaboration with arts and community projects.

 In 2020, because of the pandemic, I created The Poetry Wire, a website for sharing work within a small closed group for whom I write regular prompts, and provide detailed feedback.
 Once a week we meet for a social readaround on Zoom.
-The Poetry Wire has now run nine sold-out courses with more planned for 2023.
-I’ve really enjoyed this way of working, and met so many warm and talented poets.
+The Poetry Wire has now run eleven sold-out courses, with a new one ‘MAGNIFICENT APPAREL’ already to go in February/March 2024.
+I’ve really enjoyed this way of working, and met so many friendly and talented poets.

 In 2021 I published two new books – Fan-peckled (Fair Acre Press) about the lost words of Shropshire; and The Bicycles of Ice and Salt (IDP) about two long and long-ago journeys I made by bicycle.
 My thanks to IDP who kindly nominated poems from ‘How Time is in Fields’ and ‘The Bicycles of Ice and Salt’ for the Pushcart Prize this year.